Jansenism

-In 1653, Pope Innocent X condemned five ideas from Jansenism in the apostolic constitution Cum occasione.
-Although Jansenists had some protection under Clement XI, they later became linked to political opposition to the monarchy.
-This made them a target of King Louis XIV and Clement XI, who took strong actions against them.
+Jansenists provoked lively debates, particularly in France, where five propositions, including the doctrines of limited atonement and irresistible grace, were decried as heretical by theologians hostile to Jansen.
+In 1653, Pope Innocent X condemned five ideas from Jansenism in the apostolic constitution Cum occasione, which made Jansenism officially heretical.
+Jansenists became linked to opposition to the French monarchy.
+This made them a target of King Louis XIV and pope Clement XI, who took strong actions against them.
 In 1708, the Abbey of Port-Royal, a center of Jansenist thought, was closed.
 In 1713, Clement XI issued the bull Unigenitus, which further condemned Jansenist teachings.